KenSakayori/KenSakayori.github.io/index.md

   Tokyo 113-0033,
   Japan
     - [Google Maps](https://goo.gl/maps/5hkndEqJ1KJnUT9U8)
-    - This [site](https://www-hep.phys.s.u-tokyo.ac.jp/maps/guide.html) explains how to reach the campus from stations and airports.
+    - This [page](https://www.t.u-tokyo.ac.jp/en/foe/access) explains how to reach the campus from stations (but it may not be that informative).

 Blog
 ---